 The difference between the whole grains our ancestors ate and the refined grains we eat today is vast; many of the refined grains have lost most of their vital elements during the milling process and are nutritionally deficient.

-That is why most breads and cereal products are “fortified” with vitamins and minerals.
+That is why most bread and cereal products are “fortified” with vitamins and minerals.

-One the other hand, traditional whole grains can contribute to a good night’s sleep, create a balanced feeling in the body, satisfy hunger, promote smooth bowel movements, long memory, and clear thinking.
+On the other hand, traditional whole grains contribute to a good night’s sleep, create a balanced feeling in the body, satisfy hunger, promote smooth bowel movements, long memory, and clear thinking.

 According to author, Steve Gagne, “Energetically, whole cereal grains finely tune the human nervous system in such a way as to affect every part of the body, to the extent of unifying it with the soul as one whole functioning organism.
 This was the legacy given us by our ancestors.”

-I’ve worked with many clients that were suffering from brain fog and an inability to think clearly from abusing carbohydrates, sugars and grains (including whole grains).
-It’s very common, especially with thyroid disease and adrenal fatigue.
+I’ve worked with many clients that were suffering from brain fog and an inability to think clearly from abusing carbohydrates, sugars, and grains (including whole grains).
+It’s very common.

-I’ve also worked with folks that have gone Paleo or Primal and found that they just were not feeling fully satisfied without grains in their diet.
-Not only that, but going without grain did NOT heal their thyroid conditions, and in some cases made it worse!
+I’ve also worked with folks that have gone Paleo, Primal or Keto, and found that they just were not feeling fully satisfied or energized without grains and starches in their diet.

 What is true is that not ALL grains work for all people, and they ALL need to be prepared properly to benefit health.

-Today, by rushing to produce food for the mass market, many of those preparation techniques have been lost.
+By rushing to produce food for the masses, many preparation techniques have been lost.